 4. Make Time Machine backup when YOU want

 Time Machine is a good backup solution.
-But it backups every single hour and if you work on heavy files it will create some noticeable slow Mac performance when it starts the backup process.
-Time Machine apparently doesn’t have settings that can enable you to start the backup off working hours but there are people that have solved this problem.
+But it backups every single hour and especially if you work on heavy files it will create some noticeable slow Mac performance when it starts the backup process.
+Time Machine doesn’t have settings that can enable you to start the backup off working hours but there are people that have solved this problem.
 The free app TimeMachineEditor will help you with that.
 I have tried it myself and it works just as advertised.
 Take care while messing with the backup though.
 Even though this app is working as it should and have done so for many years it is still third party.
 Meaning Apple could make some changes to Time Machine in the future that may break the settings and in worst case disable your backups.
 So make 100% sure that your backups are there.

 5. Clean up your hard drive

 Eventually your hard drive will fill up, it doesn’t matter how big it is.
 Many people experience this and many also ask themselves where all the free space have gone?
 Maybe your Photos library starts to grow?
 Maybe you are editing videos that take up a lot of space.
 Or you might have a lot of downloaded stuff you never got around to delete.
 What you need to know is that the Mac works best with a little free space to work with.
 Your Mac uses the free space on your hard drive as virtual memory and that memory is important for your Mac to work optimally.
 Please make sure to delete unneeded files and also remember to empty your trash!
 If you forget to empty the trash you will still have the free space problem and slow Mac performance.